ephes/django_async/article.md

 You have an use case for a concurrent application if you have to manage a lot of simultaneous active connections.
 Here are some examples:

-* MMO games (one used stackless python for serializable threads)
+* MMO games ([Eve Online](https://www.eveonline.com/) used [Stackless Python](https://github.com/stackless-dev/stackless/wiki) for serializable threads -> write a thread to the database and resume later..)
 * Chat services (if you want to implement something like slack)
 * ...